erdnaxe/kraby/docs/training_one_leg.md

 The environment resets the leg to a random position.
-The agent has to command each servomotors to move the endcap to a random objective (visualized by the cross).
+The agent has to command each servomotors to move the fingertip to a random objective (visualized by the cross).

 ```Python
 # Reset all joint using normal distribution